FoXTheCoder/EXT-REMOVER/README.md

 # Disclaimer
 This exploit is presented as-is, without warranties or assurances.
 The creator, FoXTheCoder, and any contributors disclaim responsibility for the actions of individuals employing this exploit.
 Usage is at your own risk and discretion.

-Thank you for joining us in the Game-Changing School Chromebook Exploit Repository.
+Thank you for joining us in the  School Chromebook Exploit Repository.
 Let's redefine what's possible, together.

 Embrace the future! 🌟💡